bootlin/snagboot/README.md

 setuptools: Run `pip install setuptools` then  `pip install snagboot` in powershell

+Snagboot requires the "libusb-win32" driver to be bound to any device it processes.
+This means that before running snagboot on Windows, you should replace default system drivers with this one.
+This is done using the Zadig tool which you previously installed.

+**Warning**: Replacing default system drivers can break existing workflows that relied on using said default drivers to communicate with these devices!

+After opening Zadig, select the device entry corresponding to your board's VID:PID pair.
+If you don't see it in the list, select the "Options>List all devices" menu option.

+Then, make sure the "libusb-win32" driver is selected and click on "Install driver" or "Replace driver".
+You should only have to do this once for a given VID:PID pair, but Windows sometimes replaces drivers spontaneously.
+Snagrecover will throw an explicit error if the wrong driver is detected on a USB device.

 ## Usage guide

 **Note:** On Linux, running snagboot as root is not recommended and will typically not